Best Breast cancer risk calculator: 2022

 - A compromised immune system.

-For women with a history of genetic mutations such as BRCA1 or BRCA 2 and having a previous history of breast cancer is very challenging when estimating breast cancer outcomes.
+For women with a history of genetic mutations such as BRCA1 or BRCA 2 and having a previous history of breast cancer is very challenging when estimate breast cancer outcomes.
 Usually, these breast cancer risks are not considered when cancer has already manifested itself.
 Throughout the healthcare community, the Gail model is used as a breast cancer risk calculator tool to estimate the potential risk of breast cancer development up to the age of 90 years.

 7 key factors of Breast Cancer